web3privacy/constitution/02-intentional-do-ocracy.md

 *   **Design:** Before you act, take time to think through the execution.
 For small tasks, this might take seconds.
 For larger projects, it might involve a sketch, a brief plan, or a chat with others.
 *   **Decide:** Commit to a course of action.
 For most things, this is a personal decision.
 For major initiatives, this might involve a Formal Proposal (see Section 3) to ensure alignment.
 *   **Act:** Do the thing!
 This is where the plan turns into reality.
 *   **Reflect:** Share your work.
 Announce what you did, why you did it, and what the outcome was.
+This act of public reflection is our primary tool for accountability.
+It prevents the hoarding of knowledge, makes decision-making transparent, and transforms individual action into trusted, collective wisdom.
 This builds trust, shares knowledge, and helps us all learn from both successes and failures.
 If a member raises a concern, engage with them to find a resolution.

 This is the core of **Intentional Do-ocracy**: a structure where individuals are empowered to lead projects from idea to completion, and where the act of leading the work is its own justification.